You don't need an account to order.

 Tarot readers read in many different ways.
-What follows are a few guidelines that will involve the person you are reading for and creates a two way street.
-This I have found is a useful way for those trying to improve their skills.
 Often much of what we learn comes while actually Tarot reading so don't worry if you don't feel confident to start with.
-Over time as you pick up more and more information your readings will become richer.
+Over time as you understand each card more and more then your readings will become richer.
+But I have found beginners to Tarot can give very good readings just by using their intuition.

-• Normally have the Tarot cards the "right way up" for the Tarot card reader.
+• I would say have the Tarot cards the "right way up" for the Tarot card reader.
 This will mean you will feel comfortable being able to see all the Tarot cards.
+(Other readers do use the reverse meanings of the cards.
+This is acceptable also but when starting out might be good to keep it simple).

-• Shuffle the cards yourself, pass them to the person you are reading for to shuffle for a couple of minutes, and encourage them to talk about the issue of the spread.
+• Shuffle the cards yourself, pass them to the person you are reading for to shuffle for a minute, and encourage them to talk about the issue of the spread.
 Don’t chat about the shopping or what was on TV last night.
 Focus your intention on the job in hand.

-• Take the cards back and hold your hand over the cards while just saying a little prayer of your own.
+• Take the cards back and consider saying a little prayer in your head as you hold the cards.
 Something along the lines of asking for the Tarot reading to be positive, for the person to get what they need, for you to be able to interpret the cards as you should.

 • Get the person you are reading for to split them into three piles and then to put them back together.
 If they are hesitating just say, "Don’t even think about it, just put them back in any order."